 (e) the custody, production and inspection of such minutes.

-The Company Secretary or other appropriate senior official shall be the Secretary to the Audit Committee.
+The Company Secretary or other appropriate senior officer shall be the Secretary to the Audit Committee.

 3.4.2 Nominating Committee